 The news for the US isn’t much better, though federal legislation (through the CARES Act, the HEROES Act and the COVID relief included in the spending reauthorization bill) have masked some of the possible effects of the pandemic.
 Using Census data on poverty and income, the US Department of Health and Human Services estimated in October that poverty would grow to 10.9% by the end of the year, with a big jump in the Fall and early Winter.
 As you can see in the slide, though, the rates and estimates reflect what we already know about racial disparities in poverty in the US:

-The Food Research and Action Council (FRAC) did an analysis of economic vulnerability that was really disheartening.
+The Food Research and Action Center (FRAC) did an analysis of economic vulnerability that was really disheartening.
 FRAC estimates that almost 50% of adults in the US either lost their own job or were “on the edge,” which means they experienced a loss of income or reduced hours, expected to lose their job, or had a household member lose their job during COVID.

 So, what does this mean in the US?
 First, estimates suggest that domestic hunger has already doubled or tripled since the start of the pandemic.
 More than a quarter of US adults are economically insecure.
 Importantly, the social safety net – including increases to or easing restrictions of programs like SNAP and WIC, eviction moratoria, and the expansion of the school meals program for children – have been working.
 Sort of.
 They aren’t enough, and many of the programs still aren’t available to everyone.
 But they have helped dampen some of the effects of the pandemic.
 That’s important to remember.
 These estimates and projections are what we have with this legislation.
 One can only imagine what would have happened without it.

 One of the most worrisome trends is in food security in the US, which has spiked incredibly since early 2020.
 What is very concerning here is that we may be seeing a shift from “recurrent not chronic” hunger in the US to chronic hunger for many people.